 - Disseminate resources, results and related information via social media networks and producer-to-producer networks / entire project period.

 Project methods are outlined in the objectives and target dates.

 - Our cooperating farmers work in drastically different soils (e.g. vertisol, oxisol, mollisol), and growing conditions, including variations in annual rainfall between 700 and 1,100 mm. and annual solar radiation between 160 and 210 W / sq. m.
-This complicates our goal of of identifying uniform, effective cover crop cocktails and seeding rates to promote, but forces us to recognize the challenges confronting farmers interested in adopting cover crops in Hawaii.
-We’ve adapted to this by taking a two-prong approach:
+Hawaii’s tropical growing conditions allow for year-round production and varied timing of cover crop usage, contrasting with the seasonally-dictated seasons for cash and cover crops that prevail on the mainland US.
+This complicated our goal of identifying uniform, effective cover crop cocktails and seeding rates to promote, but forced us to recognize the challenges confronting farmers interested in adopting cover crops in Hawaii.
+We adapted to this by taking a two-prong approach:

-- We’re trialing a uniform cover crop cocktail recipe across all farms during two seasons (2017-2018) in an attempt to identify a “one size fits all” recommendation, which we anticipate being of use to the most farms possible, especially first time cover croppers.
+- We trialed a uniform cover crop cocktail recipe across all farms during two seasons (2017-2018) in an attempt to identify a “one size fits all” recommendation, which we anticipate being of use to the most farms possible, especially first time cover croppers.

-- During the trial’s second season, each farm will develop a custom cover crop cocktail tailored to their specific cropping system and growing conditions.
-We anticipate these blends being useful to neighboring farms and farms with similar growing conditions and/or cropping systems on all islands in the state.
-We trust that this farm-level participation in the trial design will tap into more creativity and deep site knowledge.
+- During the trial’s second season, each farm developed a custom cover crop cocktail tailored to their specific cropping system and growing conditions.
+We anticipate these blends being useful to farms with similar growing conditions and/or cropping systems on all islands in the state.
+We found that farm-level participation in the trial design tapped into more creativity and deep site knowledge.

 - We adjusted the methodology to better integrate farmer participation, innovation and learning, as outlined in objective three.